 Every morning and evening, after you have practiced forgiveness, state out loud a few things you are grateful for.

-One-time exercise: Write a letter to someone expressing your gratitude for the kindness the person has shown you.
-It isn’t necessary to send it, since you are cultivating your own mind.
+- One-time exercise: Write a letter to someone expressing your gratitude for the kindness the person has shown you.
+It isn’t necessary to send it, since it is your own mind that you are cultivating.

 7. Envisioning success